What is the difference between The Maroon & White Leadership Fellows and The Maroon & White Leadership Society?

 Intent to Participate Questions

-If I am not selected the first time, can I complete another Intent to Participate form?
+If I am not selected the first time, can I complete another application form?

 Absolutely.
-We highly encourage individuals to submit a new Intent form as early as the following semester.
+We highly encourage individuals to submit a new application form as early as the following semester.

-My Intent to Participate was approved.
+I was accepted into the program!
 Does that guarantee I will be inducted into The Maroon & White Leadership Society?

-Your Intent to Participate form is expressing your desire to be an active participant in The Maroon & White Leadership Fellows program; however, to be inducted into The Maroon & White Leadership Society, you will need to meet all program requirements within five semesters.
+We hope you will be an active participant in The Maroon & White Leadership Fellows program; however, to be inducted into The Maroon & White Leadership Society, you will need to meet all program requirements.

-After I submit my Intent to Participate, can I make changes to the form?
+After I submit my application, can I make changes to the form?

 Leadership Coach Questions